Another New Door Opened for The Journey – adifferentkindofstorybook

 On Wednesday, March 8th, Carlton and I had the privilege of reading a storybook to two 3rd grade classes in one of our city’s elementary schools.
 WE HAD A BALL!
 Initially Carlton and I will be spending time with the kids twice a month, but that’s subject to change.
 J

-I was recently asked how reading and spending time with 2nd or 3rd graders coincided with my ministry’s mission.
+I was recently asked how reading and spending time with 2nd or 3rd graders coincided with my program’s mission.
 Within seconds, without thinking, I answered, that “if I am able to reach, relate and plant seeds into them when they’re 8 or 9 years old, then maybe, just maybe, I might not have to visit them in jail when they’re 28 or 29!

 Thank you, Lord!